crankmanser/sphec-meter/Architectural_Blueprint.md

 ### 1.2.
 Inter-Task Communication

 * **Asynchronous Request Queues:** Used for slow or blocking operations.
 The `sdTask` uses a queue to receive file requests, decoupling other tasks from slow SD card I/O.
-* **Mutex-Protected Shared Data:** A central `g_processed_data` struct, protected by a mutex, holds the latest aggregated and processed sensor data for the UI to consume.
+* **Mutex-Protected Shared Data:** A central `GlobalDataModel` struct, protected by a FreeRTOS mutex, will hold the latest aggregated and processed sensor data for thread-safe access by any task.
+This prevents race conditions and is superior to critical sections for inter-task resource sharing.

 ### 1.3.
 Key Constraints